amyxwgu/CVS/Readme.md

 ## Get started:
 1. System requirement: Pytorch 1.1.0, Python 3.7
 2. Download the datasets from the [Google drive link](https://drive.google.com/file/d/1GBku5FGII9KHX47f5rW2iRx6wyaNp9E2/view?usp=sharing) and place all datasets under the "[datasets](/datasets)" folder.
+It is about 4 Gb and will take some time to download.

 ## Generic Video Summarization:
 ### Use OVP dataset